jeronimoluza/geoterminal/docs/contributing.md

 - Join our community discussions
 - Reach out to maintainers

-Thank you for contributing to Geoterminal!
+Thank you for contributing to geoterminal!